Jerome Clarke Hunsaker: MIT and the NACA

-Awards and honours
+Awards and honors

 Dr. Hunsaker was elected to the National Academy of Sciences (NAS) in 1935; and to the National Academy of Engineering (NAE) in 1967.
 With Lester Gardner he founded the American Institute of Aeronautics and Astronautics (AIAA) in 1932 (after its merger with the American Rocket Society) and became its first president (and later an Honorary Fellow).
 Member of the Society of Automotive Engineers, the Society of Naval Architects and the American Philosophical Society.
 Hon Fellow of the Royal Aeronautical Society (1920, for whom in the same year he gave an influential lecture on ‘Naval Architecture in Aeronautics’) and the Imperial College of Science and Technology of Great Britain.
 Hon. member of the American Society of Mechanical Engineers and the Institute of Mechanical Engineers of Great Britain.

 He was awarded the Navy Cross in 1919; the Daniel Guggenheim Medal (1933, - ‘For contributions to the science of aerodynamics, to the science and art of aircraft design, and to the practical construction and utilization of rigid airships’); the Franklin Medal (1942); Presidential Medal for Merit (1946); Hon Commander of the Order of the British Empire (1948); Légion d'Honneur (1949); Wright Trophy (1951); Godfrey L. Cabot Trophy (1953); Elder Statesman of Aviation, National Aeronautic Association (1955); Smithsonian Institution’s Langley Gold Medal (1955) NACA Distinguished Service Award (1957); Gold Medal of the Royal Aeronautical Society (1957); US Navy Award for Distinguished Public Service (1958); and the Julius Adams Stratton Prize (1967).
 In 2016 Hunsaker was posthumously inducted into the Iowa Aviation Museum Hall of Fame.

 The Jerome C. Hunsaker Visiting Professor of Aerospace Systems is a professorship established in 1954 by MIT’S Department of Aeronautics and Astronautics.
 It is named in honor of JCH’s achievements in aeronautical engineering.
 The visiting professor is expected to deliver the Minta Martin Lecture in several venues in the United States.
 MIT also has a Jerome Hunsaker Professor of Aeronautics and Astronautics.